History-Aware and Dynamic Client Contribution in Federated Learning: Abstract

 \section{Abstract}

-Federated Learning (FL) is a collaborative machine learning (ML) approach, where multiple clients participate in training an ML model without exposing the private data. \textit{Fair and accurate assessment of client contributions} is an important problem in FL to facilitate incentive allocation and encouraging diverse clients to participate in a unified model training.
-Existing methods for assessing client contribution adopts co-operative game-theoretic concepts, such as Shapley values, but under simplified assumptions.
-In this paper, we propose a history-aware game-theoretic framework, called {\framework}, to assess client contributions when a subset of (potentially non-i.i.d.) clients participate in each epoch of FL training.
-By exploiting the FL training process and linearity of Shapley value, we develop {\framework} that yields a historical timeline of client contributions as FL training progresses over epochs.
-Additionally, to assess client contribution under limited computational budget, we propose a scheduling procedure that considers a two-sided fairness criteria to perform expensive Shapley value computation only in a subset of training epochs.
-In experiments, we demonstrate a controlled trade-off between the correctness and efficiency of client contributions assessed via {\framework}.
-To demonstrate the benefits of history-aware client contributions, we apply {\framework} to detect dishonest clients conducting data poisoning in FL training.
+Federated Learning (FL) is a collaborative machine learning (ML) approach, where multiple clients participate in training an ML model without exposing their private data. \textit{Fair and accurate assessment of client contributions} facilitates incentive allocation in FL and encourages diverse clients to participate in a unified model training.
+Existing methods for contribution assessment adopts a co-operative game-theoretic concept, called Shapley value, but under \textit{restricted assumptions}, e.g., all clients' participating in all epochs or at least in one epoch of FL.

+We propose a history-aware client contribution assessment framework, called {\framework}, where client-participation is dynamic, i.e., a subset of clients participates in each epoch.
+The theoretical underpinning of {\framework} is based on the Markovian training process of FL.
+Under this setting, we directly apply the linearity property of Shapley value and compute {a historical timeline of client contributions}.
+Considering the possibility of a limited computational budget, we propose \textit{a two-sided fairness criteria} to schedule Shapley value computation in a subset of epochs.
+Empirically, {\framework} is efficient and consistently accurate in estimating contribution across multiple utility functions.
+As a practical application, we apply {\framework} to detect dishonest clients in FL based on historical Shaplee values.